TensorTroops/Raseed/README.md

 # Project Raseed

-**AI-powered multimodal assistant for receipt management, wallet integration, and sustainable spending.
+**AI-powered multimodal assistant for receipt management, Google wallet integration, and sustainable spending.
 Built with Flutter, Python, and Vertex AI Agents on Google Cloud.**

 ---